 As an 8-year-old boy, Robert Sarver attended his first Phoenix Suns basketball game after receiving tickets as a birthday gift from Donald Diamond, one of the franchise’s original owners.
-Thirty-five years later in 2004, Sarver became the majority owner of one of the NBA’s model franchises, assembling a group of investors that purchased the Suns, the WNBA’s Phoenix Mercury, and the operating rights to Talking Stick Resort Arena.
+Thirty-five years later in 2004, Sarver became the majority owner of one of the NBA’s model franchises, assembling a group of investors that purchased the Suns, the WNBA’s Phoenix Mercury, and the operating rights to Footprint Center.

 In ten years under Sarver’s leadership, the Suns have enjoyed virtually unparalleled success on the court.
 Phoenix owns the fourth-best record in the NBA since the start of the 2004-05 season (478-326, .595).
 His tenure includes three appearances in the Western Conference Finals and two of the three 60-win seasons in the franchise’s 46-year history.

 Sarver’s passion for winning extends beyond the men’s game.
 His commitment to the WNBA in Phoenix has resulted in the Mercury winning three league championships in 2007, 2009 and 2014, with the team winning a WNBA-record 29 games in the 2014 regular season.
 The Mercury have made six Western Conference Finals appearances in the last eight seasons.
 Over the last ten seasons, the Mercury’s record of 185-155 ranks it fifth in the League.

 Guided by his stated mission, the Suns and Mercury organizations are industry leaders in business innovation and community outreach and involvement.